ScienzGuy/Project-Jupiter/README.md

 ## High-Performance Ollama Implementation on Overclocked Pi 5

 ### 🌌 Overview
 GAIa (General AI assembly) is a specialized two-node sub-cluster engineered for private, localized Large Language Model (LLM) inference.
-Comprised of nodes **Io** and **Europa**, GAIa serves as the dedicated "Intelligence Layer" of the infrastructure.
+The cluster is comprised of two Raspberry Pi 5 nodes—Io and Europa—operating in a unified bare-metal environment.

 The project represents a deep-dive into maximizing ARM-based silicon, moving away from the overhead of container orchestration toward a high-performance **Bare Metal** architecture for the inference engine.
 This design ensures the cluster can handle 7B and 8B parameter models with minimal token-generation latency.